The FJ Holden: Plot

 Kevin (Paul Couzens) and his best mate Bob (Carl Stever) drive around Sydney trying to pick up girls in Kevin's FJ Holden.
 Kevin meets Anne (Eva Dickinson) at a party and she agrees to let him drive her home because she's keen to check out the back seat of his FJ.
 Bob joins the ride, and she has sex with both men in the FJ.

-Because Kevin was second to have sex with Anne, a relationship develops between the two and they go to restaurants, race cars, bathe Anne's little brother and get drunk.
+A relationship develops between Kevin and Anne, and together they eat out at restaurants, race cars, bathe Anne's little brother and get drunk.

 Kev is initially nervous when introducing Anne to his father, but is put at ease when his father looks across the lounge room and says to Kev, "Jesus, you’re doing alright for yourself".

-The romance falters, even though Kevin lets Bob watch them having sex in her bedroom.
+The romance falters, as a result of Kevin letting Bob watch them having sex in her bedroom.

-Drunk and upset about not being able to grow a moustache like Bobs, Kevin tries to talk to Bob, who is incapable of a serious conversation because he's always drunk.
+Drunk and upset about not being able to grow a moustache like Bob’s, Kevin tries to talk to Bob, who is incapable of a serious conversation because he's always drunk.
 Bob is secretly happy that he has his friend back, but neither is capable of saying what he feels.